-• At the date of writing, 19 participants had provided their deliverables either in the form of mocked disclosures or by responding to the IASB questionnaire.
-2 workshops were held with corporates to discuss their field test result (Nov 15 a workshop with FI will be held)
+• At the date of writing, 20 participants provided their deliverables either in the form of mock disclosures or by responding to the IASB questionnaire.
+Three workshops were held with corporates and financial institutions to discuss their field test result.

 Main messages heard: